SGPT GoRuck Interview with Ed Schmid

 As far what events you do, well that varies.

-Anything form log carries, buddy/fireman carries, bear crawls, push ups, crab walks, etc. It’s up to the cadre how they want to ”motivate” the class.
+Anything from log carries, buddy/fireman carries, bear crawls, push ups, crab walks, etc. It’s up to the cadre how they want to ”motivate” the class.
 Just be prepared mentally to do activities that will not be fun.

 SGPT: What was hardest part of the event?